General Admission to the College

 When enrollments must be limited to any curriculum or course, first priority must be given to all qualified applicants who are residents of the political subdivisions supporting the college (except in the case of approved state and regional specialized programs), provided such students apply for admission to the program by published deadlines.
 The priority list is as follows: (1) residents of the political subdivisions supporting the college, (2) other Virginia residents, (3) out-of-state, and (4) international students with student F-2 and diplomatic (A-1 and A-2) visas.

-Waiver of Requirements or Credit Through Advanced Standing by Experiential Learning
+Waiver of Requirements or Credit Through Credit for Prior Learning

-Students who feel that previous educational studies, training programs, or work experience may entitle them to an adjustment in the coursework required in a particular curriculum should contact the Admissions Office to obtain a copy of the College form to request evaluation for Advanced Standing by Experiential Learning.
+Students who feel that previous educational studies, training programs, or work experience may entitle them to an adjustment in the coursework required in a particular curriculum should contact the Admissions Office to obtain a copy of the College form to request evaluation for Credit for Prior Learning.